yhdgms1/novely/docs/guide/story.md

     engine.action.dialog('Senpai', 'This is how story defined...'),
     [
       engine.action.showBackground('./dojo-2.jpeg'),
-      engine.action.dialog('Senpai', 'And arrays are used...')
+      engine.action.dialog('Senpai', 'And arrays can be used there') ]
-    ]
   ]
 });